 Following a number of serious incidents and failures in Europe due to internal erosion, research funding became available, with chairmanship of the EWGIE passing to Jean-Jacques Fry (EDF CIH).
 An inaugural workshop on definitions and research needs was held at Aussois in April 2005, with subsequent and ongoing annual workshops.

-The Interim Report of the European Working group of ICOLD, entitled Assessment of the Risk of Internal Erosion of Water Retaining Structures: Dams, Dykes and Levees, was published at the European Conference on dams in Freising in 2007.
+The Interim Report of the European Working group of ICOLD, entitled Assessment of the Risk of Internal Erosion of Water Retaining Structures: Dams, Dikes and Levees, was published at the European Conference on dams in Freising in 2007.